-Bid deposits must be received in the Office of Instructional Materials in the Florida Department of Education no later than 5:00 p.m.
-EDT on the second Friday in June of the adoption year.
+Beginning in the 2026-2027 adoption and thereafter, bid deposits must be received in the Office of Instructional Materials in the Florida Department of Education no later than 5:00 p.m.
+EDT on the second Friday in August of the adoption year.
 The bid deposit must be in a separate envelope marked "Adoption Bid Deposit" from the sealed bid.
-The mailing address is located on the title page of this document.
+The mailing address is located on the contact page at the end of this document.